bangpound/SputnikPubsubBundle/Resources/doc/installation.md

 #### Doctrine ORM

-This the defaut option.
+This is the defaut option.
 You need to have `doctrine/doctrine-bundle` registered.

 To create database schema, please, run: